divyashan/SSME/README.md

 ## Contact

 For questions, bug reports, or collaborations, please reach out to Divya Shanmugam at [divyas@cornell.edu](mailto:divyas@cornell.edu) and Shuvom Sadhuka at [ssadhuka@mit.edu](mailto:ssadhuka@mit.edu).
+We pronounce SSME as "Sesame", but you're welcome to your favorite pronunciation :)